Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Findings

-Task descriptions emerged as the primary site for communicating risk, but task designers varied widely in how explicitly they understood and enacted that responsibility.
-For some, risk disclosure meant embedding subtle cues in the task description itself (i.e., keywords).
-Others used vague cautionary language or formal content warnings that explicitly detailed specific risks.
+Task descriptions emerged as the primary site for communicating risk, but task designers held differing understandings and enactments of that responsibility, which were based on platform features available to them as well as individual professional judgements.
+For some, risk disclosure meant providing an accurate task description itself.
+Others believed best practices warranted including vague cautionary language while a few task designers strictly felt the need for formal content warnings that explicitly detailed specific risks.
 These differences reflected not only stylistic variation in how task designers we spoke to specified components of their tasks, but deeper assumptions about what counts as meaningful risk disclosure and where the boundary then lies between providing a description of a task and including a warning.

-Some designers felt that a clear, honest task description was sufficient to fulfill their risk disclosure obligations.
-P17 stated, \textit{``I don’t think it’s actually a warning because this is just me telling [the workers] what the task is all about,''} suggesting that naming the task’s content was enough to signal potential harm.
-Similarly, some designers opted to signal risk through metadata rather than descriptions.
-For example, P22 listed keywords like ``toxicity'' and ``minority groups'' to hint at the nature of the content without offering a direct warning.
+Some designers believed that a clear and honest task description was sufficient to fulfill their risk disclosure obligations.
+P17 expressed that as a data analyst, \textit{``I don’t think it’s actually a warning because this is just me telling [the workers] what the task is all about,''} suggesting that naming the task’s content was enough to signal potential harm.
+Others opted to signal risk through metadata rather than descriptions.
+For example, P22 listed keywords like ``toxicity'' and ``minority groups'' to hint at the nature of the content because the platform they used, MTurk, provided a field for keywords.
 Other designers included language meant to suggest the presence of sensitive material without naming it outright.
 P3 described this as offering \textit{``a content warning [that] there might be sensitive or controversial material,''} treating the phrase as a general signal without specifying the actual content.
 These disclosures left interpretation up to the worker and were often influenced by concerns about discouraging participation or biasing task engagement.

 In contrast, some designers treated the task description or instructions as a space for formal, explicit warnings.
 P22 clearly stated that the task involved hate speech or stereotypes and explained why the material might be distressing.
 Others focused not on content categories but on potential psychological outcomes.
 P16, for example, warned that the task could provoke emotional responses such as ``fear and depression.''
 These designers framed warnings as ethical signals to support informed consent and reduce harm, often placing them alongside or within instruction pages.